 In the aftermath of increasingly larger storms and the massive effects that we are seeing as the climate changes, we are called to act.
 Through partnerships with local organizations, CI organizes flood restoration projects in Colorado Front Range communities that have been devastated by floods.
 We will learn nature awareness, essential camping, and basic ecology knowledge, allowing us to begin understanding the role of floods through an ecological lens.
 We will take part in active dialogues, lessons, and activities to learn about climate change, natural disasters, and the short and long-term effects of floods on the local flora, fauna, and human populations.
 We will spend a significant amount of time helping communities rebuild after the floods.
 Click here to read about recent adventures in Flood Restoration Project.

 CI is proud to collaborate with several organizations to offer our Military Kids Project to middle and high school students who have parents serving in the military.
 During this program, teens and their families camp out under the stars.
 We will spend the weekend enjoying nature, building connections to each other and the outdoors, playing games, and relaxing.
 We will also learn about camping and survival priorities, tips, and techniques, primitive and modern fires, and complete an environmental service project to help be a caretaker of the land.
 Get ready for a fun filled weekend of adventure!
 Click here to read about recent adventures in Military Kids Project.

-The next Military Kids Project is set for the Colorado Air National Guard Youth, this August 27-28, 2016.
+The next Military Kids Project is set for the Colorado Army National Guard, this July 22-23, 2017.
 More information coming soon!

 Register here and fill out the forms online.
 Just want the information?
-Click here for course info, policies and packing list.
+CI Military Kids Info July 2017

 For more information or to book a program, contact Madeline Bachner, Program Director, at 303.447.1076 x701 or via Email.